tsinghua-fib-lab/CityGPT/README.md

 Besides, we use [vllm](https://github.com/vllm-project/vllm) for local LLM deployment.

-## 💡 Code Notes

-We provide two versions of the code.
-The branch "CityGPT" is the version used in our paper, while the branch "OSM\_all" is our latest version.
-The main difference between the two lies in the source of the map data.
-The former uses External data for the Beijing area and OSM data with only AoI information for other areas, whereas the latter uses OSM data containing full AoI/PoI information for all areas.

 ## Stage1: Constructing Training Data

 Please first set the relevant parameters according to the instructions in `config.py`.

-### Existing Dataset of 6 Regions
+### Existing Dataset of 4 Cities

-We provide the CityInstruction dataset for the existing 6 regions respectively.
+We provide the alpaca-format CityInstruction dataset for the existing 4 cities respectively.
 To access the dataset, please refer to [CityGPT-Data-huggingface](https://huggingface.co/datasets/Tianhui-Liu/CityGPT-Data).

-### Building a New Region Dataset
+### Building a New Region Dataset (optional)

 If you want to construct a dataset for new regions, please follow the instruction below:

-Please first navigate to the `CityWorldModel` directory by using the cd command: `cd CityWorldModel`
+Please first navigate to the root directory by using the cd command: `cd CityGPT`

 #### Basic Data Generation